ash-shaik/graph-convolutional-networks/README.md

 ### References
-This implementation if inspired by https://github.com/alibaba/graph-learn
+This implementation is inspired by https://github.com/alibaba/graph-learn